CoRT: Complementary Rankings from Transformers

 \subsection{Datasets}

-\textbf{MS MARCO Passage Retrieval.} The \emph{Microsoft Machine Reading Comprehension} \cite{bajaj16} dataset for passage ranking was introduced in 2018 and provides a benchmark for passage retrieval with real-world queries and passages gathered from Microsoft's \emph{Bing} search.
-It comprises 8.8M passages sampled from web pages and about 1M queries that are formulated as questions.
+\mysubsub{MS MARCO Passage Retrieval} The \emph{Microsoft Machine Reading Comprehension} \cite{bajaj16} dataset for passage ranking was introduced in 2018.
+It provides a benchmark for passage retrieval with real-world queries and passages gathered from Microsoft's \emph{Bing} search.
+The MS MARCO passage ranking task comprises 8.8M passages sampled from web pages and about 1M queries that are formulated as questions.
 The objective is to rank those passages high that were labeled as relevant to answer the respective question.
 The annotations, however, are sparse.
 There are 530k positive relevance labels distributed over 808k queries in the \texttt{training} set, whereby most queries are associated to one passage.
-Only 25k queries are associated to more than one passage.
 The validation and evaluation sets, \texttt{dev} and \texttt{eval}, comprise 101k queries each.
 An official subset of \texttt{dev}, called \texttt{dev.small} comprises 6980 queries and 7437 relevance labels and is often used for publicly reported evaluations.
 We follow this convention and use \texttt{dev.small} for testing.
-The associated labels for \texttt{eval}, however, are not publicly available.
-The dataset does not contain any true negatives, hence any unlabeled passage is assumed to be negative.
-This means there might be situations where assumed negative passages are actually more relevant than labeled ones.
 The creators suggest to use the \emph{mean reciprocal rank} cut at the tenth position (MRR@10) as primary evaluation measure.